Active retirement groups

 Age and Opportunity works to promote opportunities for greater participation by older people in society in a range of areas from the arts and physical activity to promoting age equality.

-A number of organisations lobby for the rights of older people.
-They campaign to raise awareness of the issues affecting older people and influence government policy.
-They include:
+The following organisations lobby for the rights of older people by campaigning to raise awareness of and influencing government policy:

-The organisation represents the interests of senior citizens to government and other public bodies on issues affecting older people such as income, health or housing.
+The organisation represents the interests of older people to the government and other public bodies on issues such as income, health, or housing.

 Age Action Ireland

-Age Action Ireland is a national advocacy body on ageing and older people.
-The organisation aims to achieve fundamental change in the lives of all older people by empowering them to live full lives as actively engaged citizens and to secure their rights to comprehensive high quality services according to their changing needs.
+A national advocacy body on ageing and older people.
+It works to empower older people to live full lives as actively engaged citizens and to secure their rights to high-quality services according to their changing needs.